 Recently I showed you how to collect the speed limit data about the specified section of the road.
-It’s obviously a huge step towards the speed limit map preparation.
+It’s obviously a huge step toward the speed limit map preparation.
 Reading the last article you got to know some examples of beautiful and very useful speed limit maps.
 In this reading, you will get knowledge about the process of creating a map such as this.

 The speed limit map for London looks incredible, doesn’t it?
 It should be good to have your own map similar to this one.
 This article will definitely help you to prepare it.
-In the meantime you will get to know a bit more of QGIS 3x, as I am going to show you how to:
+In the meantime you will get to know a bit more about QGIS 3x, as I am going to show you how to:

 – Create and edit a new spatialite layer

 – Export the spatialite layer as the .shp file

 – Amend the data attribute table (remove, add and edit fields + fill up the values)

 – Customize your values using the “Symbology” properties

 – Prepare the .gpkg (geopackage) layer from your .shp file